jncraton/web-apps-cpsc2330/lectures/02-html-syntax.md

 ## Final Exercise

 Look at the following HTML.
-Identify the element, attribute, and content, then explain why the nesting is incorrect.
+Identify the elements and content, then explain why the nesting is incorrect.

 ```html
 <p>